-Based on your analysis of assessment results from Steps 2 and 3-informal, student self, and formal-identify what type of specific follow-up activity is the appropriate next step for learning for the whole class/smalllearning group:
+Based on your analysis of assessment results from Steps 2 and 3-informal, student self, and formal-identify what type of specific follow-up activity is the appropriate next step for learning for the whole class or a group of students:

-a.
-Re-teaching: For those students who did not meet the grade-level content-specific learning goal(s) and ELD goal(s), if appropriate, implement a new approach to instruction to support their continued progress.

-b.
-Extension: If students met or exceeded the grade-level content-specific learning goal(s) and ELD goal(s), if appropriate, implement instruction to build on and/or extend what your students were able to demonstrate during the learning segment.
+- Re-teaching: For those students who did not meet the content-specific learning goal(s), implement a new approach to instruction to support their continued progress.
+OR - b.
+Extension: If students met or exceeded the content-specific learning goal(s), implement instruction to build on and/or extend what your students were able to demonstrate during the learning segment.

-If both types of instruction are applicable for the whole class/small learning group, select one type to teach for the content-specific follow-up activity.
+If both types of instruction are applicable for the whole class or a group of students, select one type to teach for the content-specific follow-up activity.
 You must provide evidence for your decision based on the actual student data collected in Steps 2 and 3.

 For example, if one learning goal of your instructional segment taught during this cycle was met but another was not met, choose the goal not yet met to re-teach the content in a new way to provide additional support and opportunity to learn to your students.

-If your students did demonstrate that they met the learning goal(s), design an activity that will give the students the opportunity to extend beyond the learning goal(s) and deepen or advance their understanding of the content-specific learning goal(s) and ELD goal(s), if appropriate.
+If your students did demonstrate that they met the learning goal(s), design an activity that will give the students the opportunity to extend beyond the learning goal(s) and deepen or advance their understanding of the content-specific learning goal(s).

-The learning activity used in Step 4 must be unique to Step 4, must not be repeated from or included in the learning segment lesson activities, and must be based on student learning data evidence.
+The learning activity used in Step 4 must be unique to Step 4, not repeated from or included in the learning segment lesson activities, and based on student learning data evidence.